darin2302/aether/README.md

 ### Auth
 🔒
- Aether uses JWT for it's authentication.
-JWT signing credentials are passed down from azure environment variables.
+ Aether uses JWT for authentication.
+JWT signing credentials are passed via environment variables (Railway in production).
  Endpoints are authenticated by default, and those which aren't use `.AllowAnonymous()` method at the end of declaration.

  Authentication is handled with the help of the following classes: